On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Homotopy Modules and the Slice Filtration

 \section{Homotopy Modules and the Slice Filtration}

 In essentially all of this section, the base field $k$ will be assumed perfect.
 We restate this assumption with each theorem, but not necessarily otherwise.

 We now study in more detail the heart $\SH(k)^\heart$.
 First recall some notation.
 By $Sm(k)$ we denote the symmetric monoidal category of smooth varieties over a field $k$, monoidal operation being cartesian product.
 We write $Shv(k)$ for the abelian closed symmetric monoidal category of sheaves of abelian groups on $Sm(k)$ in the Nisnevich topology.
 The monoidal product comes from the ordinary tensor product of abelian groups.
-There is a natural functor $\ZZ\bullet: Sm(k) \to Shv(k)$ sending a smooth variety to the sheaf it represents.
-One has $\ZZ X \otimes \ZZ Y \approx \ZZ(X \times Y)$, i.e. $\ZZ\bullet$ is a monoidal functor.
+There is a natural functor $\ZZ\bullet: Sm(k) \to Shv(k)$ sending a smooth variety $Y$ to the sheaf associated with the presheaf $X \mapsto \ZZ\Hom(X,Y)$.
+Here $\ZZ\Hom(X, Y)$ denotes the free abelian group on the set $\Hom(X,Y)$.
+(In fact this presheaf is already a Nisnevich sheaf, but we do not need this observation.)
+One has $\ZZ X \otimes \ZZ Y \iso \ZZ(X \times Y)$, i.e. $\ZZ\bullet$ is a monoidal functor.